ParkerFamilyDevelopment/DynamicCMS/module_manager/README.md

 DynamicCMS Module Manager

 Installation:
-Upload the module_manager folder into the /modules directory of DynamicCMS
+1. Upload the module_manager folder into the /modules directory of DynamicCMS
+2. Visit /?mod=module_manager